Trees in the Curb Zone Pilot Project

 November 2022- Pedestrian Advisory Committee Presentation: PowerPoint Presentation (portland.gov)

-After careful analysis, the project team has selected SE Duke Street from 82nd to 94th Avenues as the pilot corridor.
-About 20 trees in the curb zone will be constructed along Duke through this project.
+PHASE 1: After careful analysis, the project team has selected SE Duke Street from 82nd to 94th Avenues and 89th and 90th Avenues.
+There will be approximately 15 trees planted as part of this phase.
 Households along the corridor will also have the opportunity to receive free yard trees.
+Construction on Phase 1 is now complete.
+Urban Forestry contractors planted the trees in January 2025.